 Certifications are valid for five years, after which the employee must complete and pass another food safety course approved by the Department of Public Health.

-Take a food safety course (16 hours of instruction) with an approved food safety certification course provider.
+Take a food safety manager course and pass the proctored exam.
 You can take courses in English, Spanish, Mandarin, or Korean.

 Where and when